BATTERY DISCLAIMER FROM JUST BB GUNS

 Always remain in constant observation of the charging process and react to potential problems that may occur.

 Only charge batteries in a fireproof location.
-Never charge on wooden surfaces, cloth, carpet, or materials that can catch fire.
+Never charge on wooden surfaces, cloth, carpet, or on any materials that can catch fire.

 Allow the battery to cool down to ambient temperature before charging.